-(This is why I now live in the Himalayas during the hot season– March-November)
+(This is why I now live in the Himalayas during the hot season of March through November)/

 I created a Blog recently: INDIA IS MY WALDEN POND.
 It has my writings and stories on different topics created since I came to India.
-The theme of 'Walden Pond' is appropriate, for like Thoreau, I too have retired to a place removed from the hustle and bustle 'modern world' and I came here much like he went to Walden Pond; to step outside the mind, culture and expressions of business and commerce of 19th century New England life.
+The theme of 'Walden Pond' is appropriate, for like Thoreau, I too, have retired to a place removed from the hustle and bustle of the 'modern world' and I came here much as he went to Walden Pond; to step outside the mind, culture and expressions of business and commerce of 19th century New England life.
 He wanted more out of life and I do too.
 I came to India to drink more deeply, digest the experiences I have already eaten, and prepare a meal to leave behind for others.
 I came here because life is short and I wanted to create something I could leave behind.
 I came here because I remembered something.

 Many years ago, I climbed Mount Washington in New Hampshire.
-The Appalachian Trail crosses the summit of the mountain at nearly 7000 feet and above the tree line, we encountered heavy fog and clouds as we passed amongst huge fields of rocks and clambered over scree and boulders.
-The fog and clouds blocked out everything more than ten yards away, no trail was discernible and we would have been lost if it were not for the cairns or piles of rocks left by earlier travelers to mark the path.
+The Appalachian Trail crosses the summit of the mountain at nearly 7000 feet an elevation above the tree line.
+We encountered heavy fog and clouds as we passed amongst huge rock fields and clambered over scree and boulders.
+The fog and clouds obscured everything more than ten yards away, no trail was discernible and we would have been lost if it were not for the cairns or piles of rocks left by earlier travelers to mark the path.
 Without the work someone else had done on those wild rocky slopes, if not for the cairns they left behind, we would have gotten lost and spent a very uncomfortable night, exposed to the elements on the mountain.

 I also want to leave some cairns.
-I want to leave piles of stories and books, full of questions and considerations.
-I want to mark the path I have traveled so others can find their way when one is up above treeline on rocky scree and the clouds close in, the day is darkening and the winds of inevitable dilemma's blow wild.
-When the trail is lost and they are not sure which way to go, that is the perspective I have written from, that is the point of view of one who has been lost on the trail.
+I want to leave rock piles of stories and books, full of questions and considerations.
+I want to mark the path I have traveled so others can find their way when they are up above treeline on rocky scree and the clouds close in, the day is darkening and the winds of inevitable dilemmas blow wild when the trail is lost and they are not sure which way to go.
+That is the perspective I have written from and for.
+That is the point of view of one who has been lost on the trail . . .

-and figure out better where they are and which way to go.
+and figure out where they are and which way to go.

 Where I Live Most of the Year

-The headwaters of the Vyas-Beas are at Vyasa Kund, a small lake near the top of the Rohtang Pass, the year-round 14,500ft snow-covered pass that ascends up to the Tibetan plateau of Ladakh.
+These headwaters are at Vyasa Kund, a small lake near the top of the Rohtang Pass, the year-round 14,500ft snow-covered pass that ascends up to the Tibetan plateau of Ladakh.
 The Beas runs down the Kullu Valley.
 This highest part of the Kullu Valley used to be called the 'Kulanth Peet,' or 'the end of the habitable world,' for when you go up into Ladakh, the geography, people and religion are dramatically different.
 The people are primarily Buddhist, not Hindu, and their faces are round and Tibetan, not like the Hindu-Indians from the plains.
 This is where I live and share this small valley with the indigenous Kullu people, some of the most beautiful, healthy and happy people I have ever known.

-My cottage is at an elevation about as high as Mount Washington (7500ft).
-From my porch I look up at snow-covered peaks in three directions, many of them over 15,000ft in elevation.
+Our cottage is at an elevation about as high as Mount Washington (7500ft).
+From my porch I look out at snow-covered peaks in three directions, many of them over 15,000ft in elevation.
 It is quiet, remote and accessible only by walking 15 minutes from the closest dead-end road.
 Our house has a single room (now as of 2018 two rooms) with a kitchen and a wood stove for heating.
-Amazingly, we also have high-speed internet; certainly mine is the first generation to have access to the wider world in this area in history.
+Amazingly, we also have high-speed internet; certainly this is the first generation to have access to the wider world in this area in history.

 Old Manali is where the boat of Manu, who was the progenitor of mankind and the archetype on which the much later story of Noah was patterned, came to rest after a great flood that destroyed the world.
-Here, Manu and the seven Rishis, the mind-born sons of Brahma, stepped off their boat in the place where life could begin again, the Paradise which is now called, like many others in the Himalayas, the Dev Bhumi, the 'Valley of the Gods.'
-You can read my story about it HERE .
+Here, Manu and the seven Rishis, the mind-born sons of Brahma, stepped off their boat in a place where life could begin again,; it is a Paradise which is now called, like many others in the Himalayas, the Dev Bhumi, the 'Valley of the Gods.'
+You can read my story about it HERE.